UI Builder

 | Image + Text | Background image with text overlay |

-For image modes, upload assets using the Asset Picker and select a default image.
-Optionally set an active image that swaps in when feedback is active (e.g., a lit-up button graphic when the projector is on).
+For image modes, upload an asset using the Asset Picker.
 The Image Fit control (cover, contain, fill) determines how the image scales within the button area.

 Direct UI Control from Macros and Scripts